Minneapolis and the Urban Tree Canopy

 - Minneapolis trees are an important asset of the City, providing many environmental, socio-economic and aesthetic benefits

-- A 2015 study found that the tree canopy cover in Minneapolis has declined to 26% primarily due to the 2011 tornado damage and street tree removal.
+- A 2015 study found that the tree canopy cover in Minneapolis has declined to 27.8% primarily due primarily to the 2011 tornado damage as well as other extreme weather events such as the 2013 storm.
+Including forested wetlands, Minneapolis tree canopy is 29.8%

 - Neighborhood analysis utilizing the Existing and Possible Urban Tree Canopy (UTC) summaries can be used to help target tree canopy improvement and preservation activities.
 Parcels with low Existing UTC and high Possible UTC within neighborhoods can be selected within the parcel database and be examined in more detail.